 Substances react with other substances in different ways.
 Some things are highly reactive and others are not.
 Oxygen is an example of something that reacts easily.
 Nitrogen is an example of something that does not.

-Chemical changes (which rely on chemical properties) occur when a substance reacts with another substance and forms one or more NEW substances that are different in molecular composition compared to the original substances.
+Chemical changes (which rely on chemical properties) occur when one substance reacts with another substance and forms one or more NEW substances that are different in molecular composition compared to the original substances.
 For example…

 Many people know that water is chemically represented by H2O.
 This notation means that two molecules of hydrogen chemically combine with one molecule of oxygen to make up a molecule of water.
 So, to form water, two substances, hydrogen and oxygen, chemically react, and the NEW substance is water.
-Water is different from both the hydrogen and oxygen that form it..
+Water is different from both the hydrogen and oxygen that form it.

 When chemical changes occur, there are usually physical changes and often other signs of the change.